kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 This would not be consistent with the [prior work](#prior-work).

-The ability to filter jobs by the label is likely useful by users to identify jobs using custom controllers, for example by `kubectl get jobs -lbatch.kubernetes.io/managed-by=custom-controller`.
+The ability to filter jobs by the label or field is likely useful by users to identify jobs using custom controllers, for example by `kubectl get jobs -lbatch.kubernetes.io/managed-by=custom-controller`.

 ### Custom wrapping CRD